purogamer/Fluent-for-Steam/README.md

 ##### This is only a patch!
 The base skin is made by [DomDrapper](https://metroforsteam.com/), I only modified icons and some parameters!

+##We are now a multi-person development team so updates will come soon.

 # a sneak peek of future update! multiple arrangements and some surprises.
 ![image](https://user-images.githubusercontent.com/87723899/144157891-2de15196-1e59-4d90-b571-409e3147ac7d.png)